 If warning signs of damage to your airbags are becoming evident, it is key that you deal with the threat without delay.
 It is highly recommended if you recognize the danger, that you simply remove the hazard before proceeding with the restoration.

-The airbags, sometimes, may unexpectedly burst while you’re driving, resulting in an invoice that is very expensive.
+The airbags, sometimes, may unexpectedly burst while you’re driving, resulting in a very expensive invoice.

 4. Level Control System Failure